 In their assessment of harbor porpoise, Barlow and Hanan (1995) recommended that the animals inhabiting central California (defined to be from Point Conception to the Russian River) be treated as a separate stock.
 Their justifications for this were: 1) fishery mortality of harbor porpoise is limited to central California, 2) movement of individual animals appears to be restricted within California, and consequently 3) fishery mortality could cause the local depletion of harbor porpoise if central California is not managed separately.
 Although geographic structure exists along an almost continuous distribution of harbor porpoise from California to Alaska, stock boundaries are difficult to draw because any rigid line is (to a greater or lesser extent) arbitrary from a biological perspective.
 Nonetheless, failure to recognize geographic structure by defining management stocks can lead to depletion of local populations.
+Based on recent genetic findings (Chivers et al., 2002, 2007), California coast stocks were re-evaluated and significant genetic differences were found among four identified sampling sites.
+Revised stock boundaries are presented here based on these genetic data and density discontinuities identified from aerial surveys, resulting in six west coast stocks where previously there had been four (Carretta et al. 2001a).
+These new stock boundaries are shown in Figure 1.
+The northern boundary of the Northern California/Southern

-Following the guidance of Barlow and Hanan (1995), we will consider the harbor porpoise in northern California as a separate stock.
-Based on recent genetic findings (Chivers, pers. comm.), U.S. West coast stocks are likely to be re-evaluated once ongoing analyses have been finalized and peerreviewed.
-For the 2000 Marine Mammal Protection Act (MMPA) Stock Assessment Reports, other Pacific coast harbor porpoise stocks include: 1) a central California stock, 2) an Oregon/Washington coast stock, 3) an Inland Washington stock, 4) a Southeast Alaska stock, 5) a Gulf of Alaska stock, and 6) a Bering Sea stock.
-The stock assessment reports for central California harbor porpoise appears in this volume.
-Oregon and Washington stock assessment reports appear in Forney et al. (2000) and are also reprinted unrevised in this volume.
+Oregon stock of harbor porpoise has been moved north to approximately the latitude of Lincoln City, Oregon, based on additional genetic analyses and a recommendation from the Pacific Regional Scientific Review Group to revise the boundary.
+For the 2002 Marine Mammal Protection Act (MMPA) Stock Assessment Reports, other Pacific coast harbor porpoise stocks include: 1) a Morro Bay stock, 2) a Monterey Bay stock, 3) a San Francisco-Russian River stock, 4) an Oregon/Washington coast stock, 5) an Inland Washington stock, 6) a Southeast Alaska stock, 7) a Gulf of Alaska stock, and 8) a Bering Sea stock.
+The stock assessment reports for Morro Bay, Monterey Bay, and San Francisco-Russian River, harbor porpoise appear in this volume.
 The three Alaska harbor porpoise stocks are reported separately in the Stock Assessment Reports for the Alaska Region.